 A follow-up offer to provide samples, however, yielded several eager takers.
 My brother’s family provided the most entertaining, if not the most informative, feedback.

-My savvy sister-in-law presented the soup as Aunt Ann’s Grinch soup, and my younger niece promptly commented that it smelled good but looked gross – and then both girls proceeded to clean their bowls.
+My savvy sister-in-law presented the soup as Aunt Ann’s Grinch soup (my older niece being a major fan of the green guy).
+My younger niece promptly commented that it smelled good but looked gross – and then both girls proceeded to clean their bowls.

 My sister-in-law further reported that she and my brother thought the soup had great flavor and everyone would happily eat it again.

-As for my own family, one son fully embraces this colorful elixir while the other claims it tastes better than it looks.
-While my husband admits to not being a big fan of pureed soups in general, he likes the color and flavor of this one and particularly enjoys it when I add some cooked rice to his bowl.
+As for my own family, one son fully embraces this colorful soup while the other claims it tastes far better than it looks.
+While my husband admits to not being a big fan of pureed soups in general, he likes the color and flavor of this one and particularly enjoys it when I add a scoop of cooked rice to his bowl.

 I’ve also discovered that the less enthusiastic among us more fully embrace this soup when not feeling well.
-Perhaps it’s the belief that a generous helping is akin to medicine in a bowl.
+Perhaps it’s the belief that a generous helping is akin to medicine in a bowl, placebo or otherwise.

 Lightly adapted from a recipe that certified nutritionist, cookbook author, impassioned vegan Gena Hamshaw calls her “super simple, very green soup,” the formula is flexible.